You want to be the best you can be … so how do you do that?

 3. Ensure that any actions of yours do NOT upset that image.
 Following the same concept, that you want to cultivate the “professional, accomplished, career oriented” brand … here are some don’ts!

-b.
-Don’t let your communication style be “un-business like” … you may use IM shorthand with your friends, but business communication should be understandable to everyone;
+Don’t let your communication style be “un-business like” … you may use text shorthand with your friends, but business communication should be understandable to everyone;

 Some other thoughts on this subject …

-1. I wrote a blog entry called Create and Protect Your Image about three years ago.
+1. I previously wrote a blog entry called Create and Protect Your Image.

 2. Accountability is one of the biggest areas that people can differentiate themselves … this blog entry references a story from Tom Peters, author of In Search of Excellence.

-3. I wrote a blog entry called Be True to Yourself back in April, that was designed to make you think about this stuff.
+3. I wrote a blog entry called Be True to Yourself that was designed to make you think about this stuff.